eclipse-kura/kura/README.md

 Getting Started
 -----------------

+Development for Kura can be done in Eclipse IDE using the Kura Development Environment, in a gateway or in a Docker container.

+## Development Environment
 The simplest way to start developing on Eclipse Kura is to use an Eclipse Installer based setup.
 To correctly setup the environment, proceed as follows:
 - Start the Eclipse Installer